Business Standard

 “There are more deaths in prisons (judicial custody) because there are more people in custody.
 All of the deaths in prisons are not necessarily because of torture.
 It could be due to medical negligence or old age,” Suhas Chakma, coordinator, NCAT told IndiaSpend.
 “Therefore, the number of deaths in judicial custody are higher.”

-In 2019, the Campaign Against Torture (NCAT), an anti-torture platform for NGOs, documented the death of 125 persons in 124 cases in police custody in India, according to a June 2020 NCAT report on torture.
+In 2019, the National Campaign Against Torture (NCAT), an anti-torture platform for NGOs, documented the death of 125 persons in 124 cases in police custody in India, according to a June 2020 NCAT report on torture.

 “The practice of torturing the suspects in police custody to punish them or [to] gather information or extract confessions continued to be rampant,” noted the 2019 NCAT report on the 15 common trends in custodial torture and impunity in India.